nasarar/Post_Covid19_Vacation_Projection/README.md

 - Used Flask to connect database to the web application.

-### Data base - import, connect, execute and transfert o webapp through flask
+### Data base - import, connect, execute and transfer to webapp through flask

 - Import required libraries